5 Signs Your Dog or Cat Would Be Happier With In-Home Care

 • Behavioral changes

+While not always serious, these signs may indicate stress.
 If your pet consistently seems unsettled after boarding stays, it may be their way of communicating discomfort with that environment.

 Staying at home often results in smoother transitions — both when you leave and when you return.